sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

    ```

 -  *I got pcf deployment failure - you have to expand the arrow to
-   see the failure - it was because the manifest file has wrong
+   see the failure - it was because the manifest file has a wrong
-   domain
+   domain (i.e. chicken vs evans)

    ```
    Installing deploy dependencies